-Previous successful Grant applications have included a scented garden, a mural on demountable classroom wall, and a “wonder wall” of free play resources, a community reading project, a buddy’s class collaboration, a classroom pictorial timetable, a story telling program and a Dads home reading project.
-Some suggestions are:
+Previous successful Grant applications have included a scented garden, mural on a demountable classroom wall, “wonder wall” of free play resources, community reading project, buddy class collaboration, classroom pictorial timetable, story telling program and a Dads’ home reading project.

 - special gardens

 - books for a library with a specific focus or interest

 - music and movement collaboration with an outside agency

 - a PMP circuit